-- Clean dust residues at regular intervals - Use cleaning methods that do not generate dust clouds if ignition sources are present (such as compressed air blow-down procedures) - Use only industrial vacuum cleaners approved for safe dust collection - Regularly clean floors and horizontal surfaces, such as ducts, pipes, hoods, ledges, and beams, to minimize dust accumulations within operating areas of the facility - Keep dust accumulation to less than 1/32 inch thick (the thickness of a paper clip!) - Electrically powered cleaning devices used in dusty areas, like sweepers or vacuum cleaners, must be approved for the hazard classification
+- Clean dust residues at regular intervals - Use cleaning methods that do not generate dust clouds if ignition sources are present - Use only industrial vacuum cleaners approved for safe dust collection - Regularly clean floors and horizontal surfaces, such as ducts, pipes, hoods, ledges, and beams, to minimize dust accumulations within operating areas of the facility - Keep dust accumulation to less than 0.8mm thick (the thickness of a paper clip!) - Electrically powered cleaning devices used in dusty areas, like sweepers or vacuum cleaners, must be approved for the hazard classification

 Your national authorities don't just recommend how you should clean.
 Also, they dictate what kind of vacuum to use!
-Always make sure your vacuum comes from a certified and nationally recognized testing laboratory.
+Always make sure your vacuum comes from a certified and internationally recognised testing laboratory.
 Look for the following specifications for vacuums used to collect combustible dust

-- Components must be conductive or anti-static when not possible and grounded and bounded, the assembly of the vacuum cleaner must meet requirements for construction and static electrical hazard control - Conductive or static-dissipative hoses including both suction and air delivery hoses - All conductive or antistatic accessories, including wands and attachments, must be bonded and grounded
+- Components must be conductive or anti-static when not possible and earthed and bonded, the assembly of the vacuum cleaner must meet requirements for construction and static electrical hazard control - Conductive or static-dissipative hoses including both suction and air delivery hoses - All conductive or antistatic accessories, including wands and attachments, must be bonded and earthed